Wave 3 equivalent of b_indscbh_xw

 Hope this helps,

 #3 Updated by David Bayliss over 6 years ago

 Thank you very much for your response.
 I do need to produce some statistics for which your advice will be necessary.
 However, my main analysis is longitudinal, making use of information about how the same people have changed over different waves (going back to the mid-2000s).
 I use multilevel and structural equation models which are well adapted to deal with non-balanced data.
 Prior to the wave 3 release I used cross-sectional weights because the longitudinal BHPS and USoc weights are only provided for cases which were sampled at each and every wave (and obviously many people do not have a continuous record for the whole 20+ years).
 Because multilevel and SEM can deal with non-balanced data, using the cross-sectional weights allows me to retain people who may have missed some years so they can contribute to cross-sectional estimates where they did responded.
 However based on what you have said, I don’t think there is a suitable weight for this purpose.
 Are you aware of anyone having tried a model based approach, or the feasibility of such an approach for such a complex survey design?

-#5 Updated by Olena Kaminska about 6 years ago
+#5 Updated by Olena Kaminska over 6 years ago

 Cross-sectional weights are not appropriate for your situation - this is because some people that have cross-sectional weights by design are not followed and therefore will not have longitudinal information (they are called TSMs - temporary sample members - i.e. those who live with someone who if followed).
 Because of the way the cross-sectional weight is calculated (through a weight-share method) the weight for those people who remain in your longitudinal analysis will have wrong weights.
 Your analysis in this situation is likely to underrepresent people who move in with others (young renters? young couples? etc.)